 “When Donald Trump says that most of the family’s assets are coming from Russia, I think what he’s really talking about are condominium sales.
 I don’t think he’s talking about billion dollar bank loans.
 He’s talking about units in these various Trump properties that change hands.
 And it’s important to remember that Hong Kong, London and New York (are) the center of a lot of this loose money.
 Some of it’s dirty – undoubtedly – and some of it’s being laundered – undoubtedly.”

-As we neared graduation most of us fretted about landing news jobs in a contracting industry.
-Tim and one of his fellow trustfund babies boasted about how they were going to buy Seven Days Magazine at a time when magazines were still robust news vehicles - four years before the Internet.
+As we neared graduation most of us fretted about securing employment in the contracting news industry.
+Meanwhile, Tim and one of his fellow trust fund babies boasted about how they were going to buy Seven Days Magazine at a time when magazines were still robust news vehicles – four years before the Internet.
+They seemed like the human embodiment of the obnoxious rich kids filmmaker John Hughes employed in coming-of-age flicks like “Pretty in Pink” and “Some Kind of Wonderful.”

-Those boasts were very Trump-like and I'm sure Tim's braggadocio and fortunate upbringing played well with the future president when he approached Trump for access to his life, business and friends.
+Those boasts were very Trump-like and I’m sure Tim’s braggadocio and fortunate upbringing played well with the future president when he sought access to the fellow country club commando’s life, business and friends.

 It’s not surprising to me that Trump gave Tim such wide-ranging access and got journalistically reamed with such enthusiasm for his credulity, because Tim seemed to posses the same sense of rich entitlement as Trump when I knew him.
 The resulting book and lawsuit made him a national figure, although it never sold well, and exposed Trump as a rich wannabee with zero street smarts and little book learning.